anup-moitra/networking-fundamentals/01-introduction-to-computer-networking.md

-# 📡 Chapter 1: Understanding Computer Networks – The Basics
+# Module 1: Introduction

----
+## 📡 Chapter 1: Understanding Computer Networks – The Basics

-## 💡 What is a Computer Network?
+### 💡 What is a Computer Network?

 A **computer network** is a group of devices (like laptops, phones, or servers) that are **connected together** to **share resources or data**.